The capital of Catalonia, Barcelona is one of Europe’s most happening cities

 Every year for the past 50, Europe’s leading horror, gore, fantasy and sci-fi film festival takes place in the small seaside town of Sitges.
 So, if you're wondering what to do in Barcelona, hop in a car or jump on a train and take the short hour and a half journey south for ten days of films.
 The Sitges Film Festival

 champions genre films and filmmaking.
-And, hosts a number of fantastic screenings (many of which include premieres), conferences, lectures and the famed “Zombie Walk.”
+And, hosts a number of fantastic screenings (many of which include premieres), conferences, lectures, and the famed “Zombie Walk.”
 The atmosphere reflects an audience who delight in themed screenings and the gorey, fantastical narratives that dominate so many genre films.
+The festival comes just in time for Halloween in Europe

 L’Alternativa Film Festival